Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

-Cs$_2$CuCl$_4$ and Cs$_2$CuBr$_4$ are two the most prominent members of this family of frustrated spin systems.
-Inelastic neutron-scattering experiments in Cs$_2$CuCl$_4$ ($J'/J \sim 0.3$ \cite{CCC-par,CCB_Zvyagin}) revealed the presence of a highly dispersive continuum of excited states \cite{Coldea_2D_SL}.
+Cs$_2$CuCl$_4$ and Cs$_2$CuBr$_4$ are two prominent members of this family of frustrated spin systems.
+Inelastic neutron-scattering experiments in Cs$_2$CuCl$_4$ revealed the presence of a highly dispersive continuum of excited states \cite{Coldea_2D_SL}.
 These excitations were initially identified as spinons in the 2D frustrated spin liquid.
-Later on, the data have been re-interpreted in the frame of the 1D spin-liquid scenario \cite{Kohno,Balents}, with interchain bound spinon excitations (triplons) as a signature of the quasi-1D nature of magnetic correlations in this material.
-Electron spin resonance (ESR) studies provided additional support for the proposed quasi-1D Heisenberg AF chain model with the uniform Dzyaloshinskii-Moriya (DM) interaction playing a particular important role in the spin dynamics of Cs$_2$CuCl$_4$ \cite{Povarov}.
+Later on, the data have been re-interpreted in the frame of the 1D spin-liquid scenario \cite{Kohno,Balents} with interchain bound spinon excitations (triplons) as a signature of the quasi-1D nature of magnetic correlations in this material \cite{Spin_Reduction,rem5}.
+Electron spin resonance (ESR) studies provided additional support for the proposed quasi-1D Heisenberg AF chain model with the uniform Dzyaloshinskii-Moriya (DM) interaction, opening an energy gap, $\Delta = 14$ GHz, at the $\Gamma$ point \cite{Povarov}.